patilnabhi/nuric_wheelchair_model_02/README.md

 2. Analysis of Driving Backward in an Electric-Powered Wheelchair, *Dan Ding, Rory A. Cooper, Songfeng Guo and Thomas A. Corfman (2004)*

-3. A New Dynamic Model of theWheelchair Propulsion on Straight and Curvilinear Level-ground Paths, *Felix Chenier, Pascal Bigras, Rachid Aissaoui (2014)*
+3. A New Dynamic Model of the Wheelchair Propulsion on Straight and Curvilinear Level-ground Paths, *Felix Chenier, Pascal Bigras, Rachid Aissaoui (2014)*

 4. A Caster Wheel Controller For Differential Drive Wheelchairs, *Bernd Gersdorf, Shi Hui*